UMR-CNRM/snowtools/doc/source/code/bronx.rst

 :mod:`bronx` --- A collection of basic utilities that can be used in many projects
 ==================================================================================

+Bronx is an indepedent package provided by the Vortex team and many contributors and gather many usefull functions such as date management or classical meteorological functions.

 .. automodule:: bronx
    :synopsis: A collection of basic utilities that can be used in many projects